How to Evacuate

 Know your Evacuation Zone

-Your evacuation zone can be found at Zonehaven.
+Your evacuation zone can be found at Zonehaven(link is external).
 Emergency responders will post Evacuation Warnings and/or Orders to this site in the event of an emergency that warrants an evacuation.

 Evacuating From Campus Buildings: